Non-stationary Online Learning with Memory and Non-stochastic Control: OCO with Memory

-The second term is the path-length of the comparators $\v_1,\ldots,\v_T$, and is of order $\O(P_T)$.
-Moreover, applying existing dynamic regret bound of memoryless OCO~\citep{NIPS'18:Zhang-Ader} easily ensures $\sum_{t=1}^T \f_t(\w_t) - \sum_{t=1}^T \f_t(\v_t) \leq \O(\sqrt{T(1+P_T)})$.
-Thus, the key is the first term, switching cost of final decisions.
-However, below we show that the existing meta-expert method~\citep{NIPS'18:Zhang-Ader} may move too fast to achieve a sublinear switching cost, which necessitates some novel algorithmic ingredients to better balance the dynamic regret and switching cost.
+So we are in the position to control \emph{switching cost}.
+Below, we demonstrate that a vanilla deployment of the meta-base method may move too fast to achieve a sublinear switching cost and will ruin the overall policy regret bound, which necessitates additional novel algorithmic ingredients to better balance the dynamic regret and switching cost.

-\paragraph{Switching cost.} The switching cost is the pivot of the analysis for OCO with memory.~\citet{NIPS'15:OCOmemory} demonstrate that many popular OCO algorithms for static regret minimization naturally produce slow-moving decisions, however, it becomes much thorny in dynamic regret.
-Intuitively, for dynamic online algorithms, it is necessary to keep some probability of aggressive movement in order to catch up with the potential changes of non-stationary environments, which results in tensions between dynamic regret and switching cost.
-Formally, suppose we adopt the meta-expert structure to yield the decision $\w_t = \sum_{i=1}^{N} p_{t,i} \w_{t,i}$, then the switching cost can be bounded by (proof is in Appendix~\ref{sec:sc-decompose})
+\paragraph{Switching Cost.} The switching cost is the pivot of the analysis for OCO with memory.~\citet{NIPS'15:OCOmemory} demonstrate that many popular OCO algorithms for static regret minimization naturally produce slow-moving decisions, however, it becomes more difficult in dynamic regret.
+Intuitively, for dynamic online algorithms, it is necessary to keep some probability of aggressive movement in order to catch up with the potential changes of non-stationary environments, which results in \emph{tensions between dynamic regret and switching cost}.
+Formally, denote by $\w_t = \sum_{i=1}^{N} p_{t,i} \w_{t,i}$ the final decision returned by the two-layer approach, then the switching cost can be bounded by